PyO3/maturin/Readme.md

 ## Manylinux and auditwheel

 For portability reasons, native python modules on linux must only dynamically link a set of very few libraries which are installed basically everywhere, hence the name manylinux.
 The pypa offers special docker images and a tool called [auditwheel](https://github.com/pypa/auditwheel/) to ensure compliance with the [manylinux rules](https://www.python.org/dev/peps/pep-0571/#the-manylinux2010-policy).
-If you want to publish wheels for linux pypi, **you need to use a manylinux docker image**.
+If you want to publish widely usable wheels for linux pypi, **you need use a manylinux docker image**.
 The rust compiler since version 1.47 [requires at least glibc 2.11](https://github.com/rust-lang/rust/blob/master/RELEASES.md#version-1470-2020-10-08), so you need to use at least manylinux2010.
+For publishing, we recommend enforcing the same manylinux version as the image with the manylinux flag, e.g. use `--manylinux 2014` if you are building in `quay.io/pypa/manylinux2014_x86_64`.

-maturin contains a reimplementation of a major part of auditwheel automatically checking the generated library.
-If you want to disable those checks or build for native linux target, use the `--manylinux` flag.
+maturin contains a reimplementation of auditwheel automatically checks the generated library and gives the wheel the proper.
+If your system's glibc is too new or you link other shared libraries, it will assign the `linux` tag.
+You can also manually disable those checks and directly use native linux target with `--manylinux off`.

 For full manylinux compliance you need to compile in a CentOS 6 docker container.
 The [konstin2/maturin](https://hub.docker.com/r/konstin2/maturin) image is based on the official manylinux image.
 You can use it like this: